-I typed and printed out this recipe years ago, but have no idea where it came from.
+I printed out this recipe years ago, but have no idea where it came from.
 I even did a Google search but couldn’t locate it.
 Anyway, I’ve made it many times and it’s always been a hit, including last week when I made it for a get-together with friends.

 I’ve only ever used fresh thyme for this, so I do recommend seeking it out if you can.
 I really try to use fresh herbs, lemons and limes whenever I can – it really makes such a big difference!

 Oh, and in case you’re wondering about that green dip in the photo, it’s a sweet-pea & tarragon dip.
 It’s another recipe that I’ve been carrying around for years, but I never made until that day.
 It was pretty mushy and bland, in my opinion.
 Nothing to write home about!

 - 1 tbsp chopped fresh thyme (or 1 tsp dried)

 - ¼ tsp tsp each salt & pepper

 - 3 cups quartered cremini mushrooms (about 8 oz.)